-- 3. Capital gain.-A person's capital gain for a year of assessment, in respect of the disposal of an asset- - (b) in a previous year of assessment, is equal to- - (ii) so much of the base cost of that asset that has been taken into account in determining the capital gain or capital loss in respect of that disposal as has been recovered or recouped during the current year of assessment, otherwise than by way of any reduction of any debt owed by that person, and which has not been taken into account in the redetermination of the capital gain or capital loss in terms of paragraph 25(2); or
+3. Capital gain.-A person's capital gain for a year of assessment, in respect of the disposal of an asset-

+- (b) in a previous year of assessment, other than a disposal contemplated in subparagraph (c), is equal to- - (i) ... - (ii) so much of the base cost of that asset that has been taken into account in determining the capital gain or capital loss in respect of that disposal as has been recovered or recouped during the current year of assessment, otherwise than by way of any reduction of any debt owed by that person, and which has not been taken into account in the redetermination of the capital gain or capital loss in terms of paragraph 25(2); or